kazu-yamamoto/mighttpd2/docs/install.md

 ## Installation

 Mighttpd2 is registered in [Hackage](http://hackage.haskell.org/packages/hackage.html).
-So, you can install Mighttpd2 with the `cabal\ command.
+So, you can install Mighttpd2 with the `cabal` command.

-To use Glasgow Haskell Compiler and `cabal` command, please install ["The Haskell Platform"](http://hackage.haskell.org/platform/).

 ### Updating the index of Hackage